-The Rotator Cuff is a group of 4 small muscles located in your shoulder (on top: supraspinatus; in the back: infraspinatus; in the back: teres minor; at the front: subscapularis).
+The Rotator Cuff is a group of 4 small shoulder muscles (on top: supraspinatus; in the back: infraspinatus; in the back: teres minor; at the front: subscapularis).
 Their main role is to stabilize the shoulder joint, which by itself is very shallow, to allow us more range of movement in the shoulder.
 The body relies on the joint capsule, the rotator cuff muscles, and the surrounding muscles to keep the shoulder stable through its movement range.

 Tendinitis is the inflammation of the tendon (the rotator cuff muscles turn into the tendon before attaching to the bone).
-This inflammation could be caused by many sources (see below).
+There could be many causes to this inflammation (see below).
 When inflamed, the rotator cuff muscle’s job as a shoulder stabilizer will be impacted.
 The human body is really great at repairing itself.
-If your shoulder pain and rotator cuff tendinitis is not healing as it is supposed to, there could be something preventing it from healing, and keep re-aggravating the inflammation.
+If your shoulder pain and rotator cuff tendinitis is not healing as it is supposed to, something is preventing it from healing, and re-aggravating the inflammation.
 A Physiotherapist can assess your movement and find out the reason behind the rotator cuff tendinitis.

 Symptoms of Rotator Cuff Tendinitis

 - Pain in the shoulder area, usually limited to around the shoulder and upper arm.

 - Difficulty and pain with lifting the arm, putting arm behind the back, reaching backwards, etc.